KHwong12/urban-data-palette-blog/content/post/2020-12-3dpn-quick-look.md

 Travelator in MTR stations has the largest mean and median length.
-Not surprising when you consider the length of the travelators in HKU MTR Station, specifically those from the concourse to Exit C. Other long travelators includes the one from Three Pacific Place to Admiralty Station.
+Not surprising when you consider the length of the travelators in HKU MTR Station, specifically those from the concourse to Exit C. Other long travelators include the one from Three Pacific Place to Admiralty Station.

 ![](https://www.undergroundspace.gov.hk/images/pacific_place_3.png)